SharkUncle/deep-abyss/Useful.md

 The Free Online Course and probably the best for learning Metasploit Framework alias MSF.

-It present all the content of Metasploit, this framework owned by Rapid7.
+It present all the content of Metasploit, this framework is owned by Rapid7.

 Metasploit is a great resource, it help with security audits, penetration tests, enumeration, offensive and defensive, and many things.